Sigmmma/c20/src/content/h3/tools/h3-ek/h3-tool/readme.md

 tool build-cache-file-cache-version "" pc
 ```

 * minor-version-number - ???
-This is an optional arg
+This is an optional argument
 * platform - The platform this cache file is being built for.
 If nothing is set then it will default to `pc`.
-This is an optional arg
+This is an optional argument

 ## Build cache file for cubemaps
 Builds the provided scenario along with the associated cache files needed for tag sharing cubemap data.